arman-bd/httpmorph/README.md

 **Q: Is it production-ready?**
 A: No, httpmorph is still in active development and not yet recommended for production use.

-**Q: What about Windows?**
-A: Windows support is in active development.
-The core functionality works, but some platform-specific features are still being refined.

 **Q: Can I use this as a drop-in replacement for requests?**
 A: For most common use cases, yes!
 We've implemented the most widely-used requests API.
 Some advanced features may have slight differences.